HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 The screen size of the device requesting the page can have a significant impact on the way elements are laid out, and how much they move when shift-causing elements are loaded.

 CLS is measured as a score, and the highest instance of movement in any session window during the page lifespan is what is measured.
 This <a hreflang="en" href="https://web.dev/articles/cls-web-tooling">changed</a> in 2021, when CLS was previously measured as the sum of all individual shift scores on a page.
-Google considers scores of 0.1 or less as “good” and scores over 0.25 to be “poor”.
+Google considers scores of 0.1 or less as "good" and scores over 0.25 to be "poor".

 {{ figure_markup(
     image="good-cls.png",